Trip Planning, Logistics, & Other Thoughts

 The popular direction to walk is Southbound, starting in Cape Reinga and walking to Bluff.
 This past walking season (2018/19) we heard rumors that it was the biggest year in terms of numbers of people attempting to walk the trail.
 Most people who walked Southbound seemed to start in November and finish in March or so.
 The first Southbounder we saw did start in October, but said he hit a serious amount of mud up in the Northland forests (that seemed common for that area according to the Southbounders we met).

-We walked Northbound, starting at the beginning of January and finished in early April.
+We walked Northbound, starting at the beginning of January and finishing in early April.
 We decided to walk Northbound almost solely based on work schedules and I am not sure we realized that it would be as big of a deal to walk in the “wrong direction” as it was.
 We only knew of about 10-15 other people who were walking both the South Island and the North Island all the way through going Northbound, and we only spent a few days at the beginning with those folks before we started spreading out due to different paces.
 We did meet a good amount of people who were just walking the South Island Northbound.
 As Northbounders, we noticed that we hit the Southbound “bubble” in the northern part of the South Island.

 To read more about what it was like to walk the Te Araroa Northbound check out our Walking Northbound & Our Trip page.